MoshitinEncoded/mokepon/README.md

 Wait a moment for the server to start.
 When it is working, the message **Server working!** will appear on the console.

-ALL READY!
+## ALMOST THERE!

 Now you can play the game by typing the server IP address in the search bar of any browser + port 8080.
 Example: **192.168.1.3:8080**

 Remember that **this only works with devices that are in the same local network**.